mysterymath/lcc6502/README.md

 ### Work Items

-* [ ] Compile LCC bytecode output and desired ASM output for all alpha features where either is nontrivial.
+* [ ] Compile a list of LCC experiments for all uncertain alpha feature scenarios.
+* [ ] Perform LCC experiments.
 * [ ] Build an alpha prototype.
+* [ ] Audit the prototype against the Specification
+* [ ] Audit the prototype against the Domain Characteristics
+* [ ] Audit the prototype against the Implementation-Defined Behavior

 ## For More Details